 The 1958 Dan-Air Avro York airplane crash was a fatal accident involving an Avro York 685 York C.1 cargo aircraft operated by Dan - Air Services Limited on a non-scheduled international all-cargo service between Karachi, Pakistan, and New Delhi, India.
 The aircraft crashed on 25 May 1958 during a forced landing at Gurgaon, Haryana, India, after an engine had caught fire en route from Karachi to Delhi.
 Four of the five occupants of the aircraft were killed.

-The aircraft, operated by Dan Air Services Ltd, was an Avro 685 York C.1 (registration: G-AMUV) that had its first flight in 1946.
+The aircraft, operated by Dan - Air was an Avro 685 York C.1 (registration: G-AMUV) that had its first flight in 1946.

 Following the aircraft's departure from Karachi Airport in Pakistan's Sindh province, an in-flight fire developed en route to Delhi.
 This necessitated an immediate forced landing on rough terrain near Gurgaon in the Indian state of Haryana, resulting in the aircraft's break-up and a post-crash fire.
 Among the crew of five, the radio operator was the sole survivor.
 This crash was Dan-Air's first fatal accident.

 The subsequent investigation established a mid-air fire as a consequence of an internal failure of the aircraft's no. 1 engine as the accident's probable cause.